ScryEngineering/scrygroup.com/content/blog-posts/2018-07-20/mypy-questions.md

 This has saved us a large amount of debugging time and has improved the correctness of our programs without costing us much at all.
 It fits in with our overall approach of having multiple lines of defense as no one methodology will catch everything.

-All the example code in this post can be found over on our GitHub repo: <https://github.com/customprogrammingsolutions/mypy_mocks>
+All the example code in this post can be found over on our GitHub repository: <https://github.com/customprogrammingsolutions/mypy_mocks>

 Here are the questions that Robbie was interested in:

-### Question 1 - type checking an instance variable
+## Question 1 - type checking an instance variable

 What does mypy report here?